mecid/mecid.github.io/_posts/2021-09-29-audio-graphs-in-swiftui.md

 image: /public/accessibility.jpeg
 ---

 Charts and graphs are one of the complicated things in terms of accessibility.
 Fortunately, iOS 15 has a new feature called Audio Graphs.
-This week we will learn how to build an audio representation for any SwiftUI view presenting a chart like a custom bar chart view or an image.
+This week we will learn how to build an audio representation for any SwiftUI view presenting a chart like a custom bar chart view or an image by using the *accessibilityChartDescriptor* view modifier.

 Let's start by building a simple bar chart view in SwiftUI that displays a set of data points using vertical bars.